CONTENTS | UP | DARK | HOME

 6.2.
 Passing The Same Legislation As Before For Publicity

 In reality, the “new” legislation is actually almost exactly the same as the old legislation, with just a few unimportant words changed here and there, so that the government can have plausible deniability that they aren’t actually changing anything.
-Replacing the old legislation with the same legislation as before doesn’t help anyone, although it does improve the public image of the Idaho State government, especially if nobody notices, which tends to happen when there’s no major publicity to point out how the new and old legislation are actually the same.
-I know someone who worked for the Idaho State Government who told me about this, but they could not make a public statement about this, for confidentiality reasons.
+Replacing the old legislation with the same legislation as before doesn’t help anyone, although it does improve the public image of the State government, especially if nobody notices, which tends to happen when there’s no major publicity to point out how the new and old legislation are actually the same.
+I know someone who worked for the State Government who told me about this, but they could not make a public statement about this, for confidentiality reasons.

 I’m sure that many other governments probably use a similar tactic, so that they create news headlines to make the public believe that they are serious about improving the public’s well-being.
 Sometimes, there’s actually not much of anything that can be done to improve some issues.
 Other times, there are effective reforms that could be implemented, but they never get implemented since they don’t have the support of the naive, ignorant people.